The "Good" Bacteria Your Gut Loves

 A quality probiotic is formulated with specific strains that complement each other to provide your body with maximal benefits.
 It also includes prebiotic fiber—because bacteria has to eat, too.
 Prebiotic fiber is plant-based nourishment for probiotics, allowing them to stabilize and multiply.

 Probiotics may seem like magic pills, and it’s true that many people feel a transformational difference once they start taking them.
 But when it comes to keeping you healthy and thriving, a probiotic can’t do it alone.
 The ideal gut health routine begins with what you eat.
-Remember what we said about the beneficial bacteria in your gut feeding on fiber?
 Mounting research points to a fiber-rich—and therefore plant-rich—diet as the best thing you can do for a health gut biome.
 And a healthy gut equals a healthy body.
 To give your probiotic the best possible chance to work, take it alongside a daily regimen of fresh plant foods, with an emphasis on:

 - Leafy greens